SolaceProducts/pubsubplus-connector-kafka-sink/README.md

 1. Install Kafka.
 Follow the [Apache tutorial](//kafka.apache.org/quickstart#quickstart_download) to download the Kafka release code, start the Zookeeper and Kafka servers in separate command line sessions, then create a topic named `test` and verify it exists.

 2. Install PubSub+ Sink Connector.
 Designate and create a directory for the PubSub+ Sink Connector (here, we assume it is named `connectors`).
-Edit the `config/connect-standalone.properties` file, and ensure the `plugin.path` parameter value includes the absolute path of the `connectors` directory.
+Edit the `config/connect-standalone.properties` file in the kafka config directory, and ensure the `plugin.path` parameter value includes the absolute path of the `connectors` directory.
 [Download]( https://solaceproducts.github.io/pubsubplus-connector-kafka-sink/downloads ) and extract the PubSub+ Sink Connector into the `connectors` directory.

 3. Acquire access to a PubSub+ message broker.
 If you don't already have one available, the easiest option is to get a free-tier service in a few minutes in [PubSub+ Cloud](//solace.com/try-it-now/), following the instructions in [Creating Your First Messaging Service](https://docs.solace.com/Solace-Cloud/ggs_signup.htm).